biazhong/test/files/Output.md

 Macroreplication 2 Results:
 ...
 ```
+Figures generated:
+- A plot of `Current Max Mean` versus number of rounds
+- A plot of `Cumulative Simulation Time`
+- ...

 ### The KT Procedure
 We collect the following data at different time stamps during the execution of the procedure: